ViewTrade Securities, Inc.

 What are your legal obligations to me when providing recommendations?
 How else does your firm make money and what conflicts of interest do you have?

-In a brokerage account, when our interests’ conflict with your interests, we must tell you about them and, in some cases, take steps to reduce or eliminate these conflicts.
+In a brokerage account, when our interests conflict with your interests, we must tell you about them and in some cases take steps to reduce or eliminate these conflicts.
 Conflicts may result in you paying more for your investments that you would if the conflict did not exist.

 How do your financial professionals make money?

-Yes, you can visit Investor.gov/CRS for a free and simple search tool to research more information about our Firm and your financial professional.
+Do you or your financial professionals have legal or disciplinary history?
+Yes.
+You can visit Investor.gov/CRS for a free and simple search tool to research more information about our Firm and its employees.

-You can find additional information regarding our brokerage services by visiting our website, https://www.viewtrade.com If you need any other up-to-date information or would like a copy of our relationship summary sent to you, call us at (561) 620-0306
+You can find additional information regarding our brokerage services by visiting our website, www.viewtrade.com.
+If you need any other up-to-date information or would like a copy of our relationship summary sent to you, call us at (561) 620-0306.